 Storm-driven flood waters along the beachfront can rise to heights of 15 to 20 feet above mean sea level, with destructive waves reaching even higher.
 Most of the land east of Ocean Boulevard/Beach Drive is in this floodplain.
 Low land near Midway, Withers, Deephead, Cane Patch and Bear Branch Swashes also is prone to flooding.
 Not only do hurricanes create floods, but they may cause erosion which increases the likelihood and severity of oceanfront flooding during subsequent storms.

-"WHAT CAN I EXPECT IF A STORM APPROACHES?"
+"WHAT CAN I EXPECT IF A TROPICAL STORM OR HURRICANE APPROACHES?"

 The City of Myrtle Beach offers a helpful Hurricane Preparedness webpage to answer many questions about hurricanes, including how to prepare beforehand and what to expect.
 To learn more about the city's Emergency Management function, visit the division's webpage.